 Rick Springfield is a pop singer who had a string of hits in the late 1970s and 1980s, including “Jessie’s Girl” and “I’ve Done Everything For You.”
 He has also had a successful acting career.
 In a widely publicized incident, actor Montgomery Clift (1920-1966), who appeared in such films as A Place in the Sun and From Here to Eternity, ran his car into a tree after leaving a party at Elizabeth Taylor’s house in 1956.
 He was badly injured and had to undergo reconstructive surgery on his face before he could resume his film career.

 You want Batman Crazy Foam?

-Batman Crazy Foam is a kind of bubble bath that comes in a spray can decorated with the caped superhero Batman’s head.
-It is marketed to children.
+Crazy Foam is a kind of bubble bath marketed to children that comes in spray cans decorated with cartoon character and superhero heads (the foam dispenses from their mouths), the caped superhero Batman’s head among them.

 I usually like snuff films, but this one ain’t cutting it.

 Snuff films, an urban legend, are purportedly movies in which one or more persons are actually killed on film.
 The legend dates back to a film called Snuff, released in 1976, which tacked an ending of an actress supposedly being killed onto a 1971 horror film called Slaughter; producer Allan Shackleton attempted to arouse interest in the cheaply made film by implying that the deaths in it were real.
 The legal system forced Shackleton to add a disclaimer to the film stating that no one had been harmed during the making of the movie, but by that point, the legend had taken on a life of its own.
 Even today, anti-pornography crusaders cite snuff films as the ultimate example of male oppression and exploitation of women, despite zero evidence for their existence.

 From the song “Wipe Out” by the Surfaris.